mrmatho/7dt-slides/pages/servers.md

 layout: two-cols-header
 transition: fade
 hideInToc: true
+zoom: 0.9
 ---

 # Server Types

 Today we are doing a research activity to discover information about the different types of servers.

-You will be working in <span v-mark>randomly selected</span> small groups to research a different type of server, using your laptop and the internet.
+You will be working in *randomly selected* small groups to research a different type of server, using your laptop and the internet.

 I will put you into groups and give you a type of server to research.